 Have you been walking home to find your living room “decorated” with toilet paper?
-Or the furniture “beautifully” chewed on?
+Or is the furniture “beautifully” chewed on?
 If you’re an owner of a doggy, you should know that proper training and socialization are among your pet’s most basic needs.

-As we now share our homes with dogs more closely than ever, it’s important that every dog receives a proper training.
+As we now share our homes with dogs more closely than ever, it’s important that every dog receives proper training.
 For this reason, many owners are looking for the services of a qualified dog trainer that can ensure a healthy dog-owner relationship and a harmonious household.

 One such trainer is Philip Comans from Bark Busters Illawarra Region.
 He’s helping dog owners in Illawarra and Southern Highlands area to train their friends in familiar, relaxed surroundings.

 Philip was kind to answer a few questions about the whole dog training at home process.

 Hi Philip.
 Thank you for taking the time to answer the questions we’ve prepared for you.
 I’m sure there are thousands of dog owners out there who are looking for effective ways to train their dogs.
 Tell us, what training services does your company provide?

 Bark Busters was founded in 1989 in The Illawarra region of NSW by Sylvia Wilson.
 She was the Shelter Manager of the RSPCA shelter at Wollongong for a decade before starting Bark Busters.
 It’s our 30th Anniversary year in 2019!
 We are now in 7 countries around the World, and of course all over Australia and New Zealand.
 We have trained over 1,000,000 dogs and are the largest dog training company in the World.
 We help dog owners deal with common behavioural problems including: